Darsh-A/Onlyfans18-/Biology/BIO101/Cellular Biology/Metabolism.md

 T=  Absolute temperature in kelvin(K)

 - Every spontaneous process decreases the system’s free energy, and processes that have a positive or zero  ∆G  are never spontaneous.
-- For to be negative, DH must be negative (the system gives up enthalpy and H decreases) or TDS must be positive (the system gives up order and S increases)
+- For ∆G to be negative,  ∆H  must be negative (the system gives up enthalpy and H decreases) or T∆S must be positive (the system gives up order and S increases),or both: When DH and TDS are tallied, DG has a negative value (∆G 6 0) for all spontaneous processes.

+## Free Energy, Stability, and Equilibrium